 A Magic square is intriguing; its complexity challenges the mind.
-For order 4 and above the number of different magic squares is astonishing - and the number remains large even if we limit consideration to Pan-Magic squares.
-This website reflects my own fascination with these large numbers and presents techniques aimed at explaining and reducing the huge numbers by showing how this abundance can be reduced to a small number of underlying patterns or Magic Carpets.
+For order 4 and above the number of different magic squares is astonishing - and the number remains large even if we limit consideration to Regular Pan-Magic squares.
+This website presents techniques that reduce the huge numbers to a much smaller number of underlying patterns or Magic Carpets.

 Do it yourself!
-This is now working again.
-Changes in the language had stopped it working for a while.
-Make your own magic square of any size up to 97x97.
+This allows you to Make your own magic square of any size up to 97x97.

 If you want to check on the meaning of the terms used on this website, please review the Glossary

-The Main focus of this website is Pan-Magic squares where even the broken diagonals add up to the Magic Sum, e.g., 60 in the square above (diagonal 13, 2, 16, 5, 24).
+The Main focus of this website is Regular Pan-Magic squares where even the broken diagonals add up to the Magic Sum, e.g., 60 in the square above (diagonal 13, 2, 16, 5, 24).
 Pan-magic squares have also been called Pan-Diagonal and Nasik.
+All these squares are based on regular underlying patterns.

-A glib answer might be because I like to and this is my site.
-A mathematical answer is that analysis (and construction) of magic squares is more logical, and the results easier to analyze, when the smallest number is 0.
-This is particularly true when the Magic Carpet approach is used to analyze or construct a magic square, e.g., to construct an order four magic square, four magic carpets would be required using: 8 & 0; 4 & 0; 2 & 0; and 1 & 0.
+A best answer is that it allows all the Component squares to start at zero.
+This is particularly useful when the Magic Carpet approach is used to analyze or construct a magic square, e.g., to construct an order four magic square, four magic Components would be required using: 8 & 0; 4 & 0; 2 & 0; and 1 & 0.

 My fascination with magic squares grew from experimental attempts to count the total number of possible squares when squares which, apparently different, were really identical when appropriately reflected or rotated.
 A separate page lists the Number of Pan-Magic Squares for the Prime Number Order squares.